jdillenkofer/camera_proxy/README.md

 ### Prepare Docker configs
 In order to provide camera's settings, a docker config should be added before runing any container.

-*Note: Another solution could use an external json file which would be mounted to the container by a docker volume setting.*
+*Note: Another solution could use an external json file which would be mounted to the container as a docker volume.*

 Exemple:
 ```bash